Marasmic Kwashiorkor: Causes, Symptoms and Diagnosis

 Symptoms of Marasmic Kwashiorkor

-The clinical presentation of marasmic kwashiorkor is complex, with symptoms reflecting the combined effects of marasmus and kwashiorkor.
+The clinical presentation of marasmic kwashiorkor symptoms is complex, with symptoms reflecting the combined effects of marasmus and kwashiorkor.

 Severe Wasting